 Setting an action precondition involves three steps:

-- Create a variable
+- Create a parameter

 - Set the evaluation condition

-If the precondition is based on another action within the same state, you'll use a state variable.
+If the precondition is based on another action within the same state, you'll use a state parameter.
 For instance, you might have a login screen where a username and password must be entered before you can click the OK button.
-If you build your model such that each of those is a separate action, then both the username action and the password action could be set as preconditions to the OK action, using state variables.
+If you build your model such that each of those is a separate action, then both the username action and the password action could be set as preconditions to the OK action, using state parameters.

 An Eggplant DAI model state for a login screen

-You could use a global variable as a precondition for something that happens at one point in your model but could block the actions in multiple other places.
+You could use a global parameter as a precondition for something that happens at one point in your model but could block the actions in multiple other places.
 For instance, you might need a user to log in to the system to access some features but not others.
-In this case, you would set the global variable when the log in action takes place, then use that as the precondition for each action elsewhere in the model that requires a logged in user.
+In this case, you would set the global parameter when the log in action takes place, then use that as the precondition for each action elsewhere in the model that requires a logged in user.

 You set the evaluation condition on the Action Properties tab in the Preconditions for this Action to Execute section.
 Follow these steps to set an evaluation condition: